Glossary of Indian Spices

-Here’s some handy information about the spices the most common (and uncommon) spices used in my recipes.
+Here’s Richard Sayce’s handy glossary of Indian spices explaning the most common (and uncommon) ones used in his Misty Ricardo’s Curry Kitchen recipes.

 Cumin